jasp-nerd/VU-Education-Lab-AI-Assistant-for-Teachers/README.md

 </div>

-### Step 1: Install & Setup
+### Step 1: Install & Authenticate
-After installation, the extension automatically connects to our secure backend.
-No API keys or additional setup required!
+After installation, sign in with your VU email address.
+The extension automatically connects to our secure backend.

 ### Step 2: Navigate & Analyze
 Visit any educational webpage and click the extension icon in your toolbar.